 - Provide guidance, coordination, and direction to agency management on the ADA.
-The agency develops and implements policies, procedures, and practices to ensure agency employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to agency management and staff on compliance and best practices for hiring and retaining individuals with disabilities, as well as the provision of reasonable accommodations to employees and job applicants. - Track and facilitate requests for reasonable accommodations for job applicants and employees, as well as members of the public accessing agency services and report reasonable accommodations annually to MMB. - Research case law rules and regulation and update Human Resources (HR) Directors on evolving ADA issues.
+The agency develops and implements policies, procedures, and practices to ensure agency employment practices and programs are accessible and nondiscriminatory. - Provide training, technical guidance, and consultation to agency management and staff on compliance and best practices for hiring and retaining persons with disabilities, as well as the provision of reasonable accommodations to employees and job applicants. - Track and facilitate requests for reasonable accommodations for job applicants and employees, as well as members of the public accessing agency services and report reasonable accommodations annually to MMB. - Research case law rules and regulation and update Human Resources (HR) Directors on evolving ADA issues.
 Meet bi-annually with ADA Coordinators and provide updates on ADA. - Ensure compliance with ADA reporting according to state and federal requirements. - Assist the Affirmative Action Officer in designing and delivering specific ADA training for targeted groups. - Submit reasonable accommodation reimbursement under the guidelines of the state-wide accommodation fund. - Receive requests for ADA accommodations and work with appropriate supervisors, unions, etc. to approve or deny the request, or provide alternative accommodations. - Provide reasonable accommodations to qualified individuals (as defined by ADA) with known physical or mental disabilities, to enable them to compete in the selection process, perform essential functions of the job, and/or enjoy equal benefits and privileges.
-The ADA Coordinator and the Regional Human Resources Director (RHRD) who also serve as the Regional ADA Coordinator, in consultation with the employee and supervisor, and other individuals involved must:
+The ADA Coordinator and the Regional Human Resources Director (RHRD) who also serve as the Regional ADA Coordinator, in consultation with the employee and supervisor, and other individuals involved must: - Discuss the purpose and essential functions of the job and complete a step-by-step job analysis;

-- Discuss the purpose and essential functions of the job and complete a step-by-step job analysis; - Determine the precise job-related limitations; - Identify potential accommodations and assess the effectiveness each would have in allowing the employee to perform essential functions of the job; and - After discussion and review, select and implement the accommodations that are appropriate for both the employee and the employer using the Reasonable Accommodation Agreement. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.
+- Determine the precise job-related limitations; - Identify potential accommodations and assess the effectiveness each would have in allowing the employee to perform essential functions of the job; and - After discussion and review, select and implement the accommodations that are appropriate for both the employee and the employer using the Reasonable Accommodation Agreement. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.

-The ADA Title I Coordinator is accountable to Administrative Management Director.
+The ADA Title I Coordinator is accountable to the Executive Secretary.

-Name: Kay Urquhart Email: kay.urquhart@state.mn.us Title: Interim ADA Coordinator - Title I Phone: 651-201-2222
+Name: Angie McKinley

+Title: DEI Coordinator, ADA Coordinator, Affirmative Action Officer Email: angie.mckinley@state.mn.us

+Phone: 651-539-1065